 Reyna seemed to treat the fixture like any other match, a nod towards his capabilities on the most prominent domestic stage of them all.
 Stepping onto the pitch clearly unphased, the Dortmund starlet laid on two assists, in a 2-1 victory.
 Reyna’s Dortmund career has continued in a similar vein.

-The tricky youngster has started 10 out of Dortmunds 13 games in the Bundesliga this season, appearing in all 13.
+The tricky youngster has started 17 out of Dortmund’s 26 games in the Bundesliga this season, featuring in 24.
 Reyna has also made the starting line up in four of the German’s six Champions League fixtures on the continent.
 Although just 18-years-old, he has forced himself into a starting position, with the level of competition around him consisting of Jadon Sancho, Marco Reus, Julian Brandt, and Thorgan Hazard.
 Perhaps Reyna’s successfulness in muscling his way into the team has been his most impressive feat this year for someone just starting their professional career.

-Reyna operates in the space between the lines, so it is unfortunate that he is considered a ‘midfielder’ from a Football Index perspective.
+Reyna operates in the space between the lines.
 The spatial awareness in the pocket is why Reyna is so effective, and a primary reason why he has been able to hold his own in professional football at a tender age.
 The ability to find such space and collect the ball on the turn is a manager’s dream, and more often than not, a headache for opponents.